What is Super 1s?

 Super 1s gives young people aged 12-25 with disabilities the chance to regularly play cricket.
 By creating community cricket hubs for young people to receive coaching from county cricket boards, we give participants the chance to compete against peers and enjoy the benefits of sport and an active lifestyle.

 For many young people with disabilities throughout the UK, opportunities to take part in regular competitive sport can be extremely limited.
 Super 1s provides these opportunities and helps young people to improve their physical and mental well-being while making friends and engaging with positive role models.

 - develop the physical and mental well-being of players

 - help players make friends and engage with positive role models

 - provide an environment for competition amongst peers

 Launched in 2013, Super 1s was initially introduced in four London boroughs and is now delivered in all 32.
 It is also now active in Bedfordshire, Cambridgeshire, Hertfordshire, Huntingdonshire, Norfolk and Sussex.
-In late 2017, the programme expanded into Greater Manchester and Warwickshire.
-Hampshire, Gloucestershire and Yorkshire will be the next locations to benefit from Super 1s.
+In late 2017, the programme expanded into Greater Manchester and Warwickshire before moving into Hampshire, Gloucestershire, Somerset and Yorkshire towards the end of 2018.